OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:10

-Now these are the heads of the mighty men whom David had,
+Now these are the leaders of the mighty men whom David had,
-who gave him strong support in his kingdom, together with all Israel,
+who provided him with strong support in his kingdom, along with all Israel,
 to make him king according to the word of the Lord concerning Israel.

 ---